Factors affecting rooftop solar plant output

 Solar PV plants are not restricted to flat roofs – they can be mounted on sloped roofs as well, with a correction in the angle of mounting for the slope of the roof.

-Efficiency of the panel is calculated as ratio of capacity of the panel (KWp) with respect to the size (area) of the panel (m2), expressed as a percentage.
+The efficiency of the panel is calculated as the ratio of the capacity of the panel (KWp) with respect to the size (area) of the panel (m2), expressed as a percentage.
 This table illustrates the calculation for different panel capacities having the same size:

 Note: Efficiency of a solar panel is calculated with respect to the size of the panel, and therefore the efficiency percentage is relevant only to the area occupied by the panel.
 If two panels have the same capacity rating (Wp), their power output is the same even if their efficiencies are different.